The Clean Fuels Program aims to reduce the

 intensity value for use in the Clean Fuels Program:

 - If the fuel does not have a carbon intensity value from CARB, then the fuel produce can submit their fuel pathway to DEQ for certification.
 DEQ has developed a series of simplified calculators for well-understood fuel types and a modified version of the GREET model for more complex fuel pathways, available below.
-Fuel producers can submit their fuel pathway applications through the CFP Online System.
+Fuel producers can submit their fuel pathway applications through the Oregon Fules Reporting System.

 There are some default carbon intensity values in